meteor/galaxy-docs/content/seo.md

 Type `$ meteor add mdg:seo` in your app's directory to add the prerender package.
 Galaxy will then automatically enable the Prerender.io service when you deploy your app.
 You will see a prerender token in your application's logs.

+If you're using the spiderable package, please remove it, since the prerender and spiderable packages are not compatible with each other.

 <h4 id="prerender-details">Administration and settings</h4>

 The prerendering service offered by Galaxy is designed to provide a shared service across all apps in Galaxy, with pre-determined caching policies and no need for per app management or administration through the service.
 There is no login available to users.
 We currently offer a guarantee of at most 4 days as the cache freshness policy.